levibostian/Teller-iOS/README.md

 *Android developer?* Check out the [Android version of Teller](https://github.com/levibostian/Teller-Android/).

+### Announcement - version 1.0

+Version 1.0 has been announced and is in development.
+Check out [the issue](https://github.com/levibostian/Teller-iOS/issues/99) to learn more.
+The pre-1.0 code will be in maintenance mode until v1.0 is complete.
+Pre-1.0 is used by myself in production apps today, but you have been warned that there will more then likely be large breaking changes when 1.0 comes out.

 ## What is Teller?

 Caching the data that your app fetches from a network call can make your app much more enjoyable to use.